yardsale8/stat489_book/_sources/AssociativeDataStructures_DictionariesAndSets/Dictionaries.txt

    .. sourcecode:: python

-      total = 0
       mydict = {"cat":12, "dog":6, "elephant":23, "bear":20}
-      for akey in mydict:
-         if len(akey) > 3:
+      total = sum([mydict[akey] for akey in mydict if len(akey) > 3])
-            total = total + mydict[akey]
       print(total)

-.. index:: aliases

 Aliasing and Copying
 --------------------

 Because dictionaries are mutable, you need to be aware of aliasing (as we saw with lists).
 Whenever two variables refer to the same dictionary object, changes to one affect the other.
 For example, ``opposites`` is a dictionary that contains pairs of opposites.

-.. activecode:: ch12_dict11
+.. ipython:: python

     opposites = {'up': 'down', 'right': 'wrong', 'true': 'false'}
     alias = opposites

-    print(alias is opposites)
+    alias is opposites

     alias['right'] = 'left'
-    print(opposites['right'])
+    opposites['right']

 As you can see from the ``is`` operator, ``alias`` and ``opposites`` refer to the same object.

 If you want to modify a dictionary and keep a copy of the original, use the dictionary ``copy`` method.
 Since *acopy* is a copy of the dictionary, changes to it will not effect the original.

 .. sourcecode:: python